vid-27/vid-27/README.md

 ### Hi there 👋 Vidhya Lakshmi here!!
 ## Budding Tech Enthusiast, Curiouser & a Self-learner🌱
-Proactive, inquisitive energetic CS student skilled in leadership with a strong foundation in math and programming logics.
-Interested in competitive programming and software development.
-Passionate about problem solving.
-A zest for innovation and a burning desire for acquiring knowledge in various fields motivates me to seize every opportunity.
-Seeking to leverage exemplary solid development skills with a focus on collaboration, management, communication, teamwork, passion and love for creativity into an engineering role that allows me to create engaging projects and user experiences outside of my academics.

 - 🔭 I’m currently working on Web Development and learning Mobile App Dev, Cloud, DSA.
 - 🤔 I’m looking for help to collaborate on Projects, Open Source.